yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 * :ref:`Access_grades`

 * :ref:`Adjust_grades`

+To review student answers to the problems in your course, data is available for the course as a whole or for a selected problem.
+See :ref:`Review_Answers`.

 For information about how you establish a grading policy and work with the problem components in your course, see :ref:`Establish a Grading Policy` or :ref:`Working with Problem Components`.